-Ethyl Vanillin, a synthetic similar in structure to Vanillin, is 3 times stronger in potency but slightly different with regard to the note.
+Ethyl Vanillin is a synthetic similar in structure to Vanillin and is 3 times stronger in potency, but slightly different with regard to the note.

-Fragrance oils that contain Vanillin or Ethyl Vanillin will oxidize faster than fragrance oils that do not contain this ingredient.
-This means that oxidation will cause the fragrance oils to become darker in color over time.
+Fragrance oils that contain Vanillin or Ethyl Vanillin will oxidize faster than fragrance oils without this ingredient.
+This means oxidation may cause the fragrance oils to become darker in color over time.

 If you plan to dye your products, this will not be noticeable.
 However, if you are not using dye, you will notice the impact over time.
 The darker color could show up after only a week of your candles or soap curing.
 It could take much longer for the end-product to darken.
 It depends on the chemistry of the specific products you are using.

-Having your finished product appear darker in color does not affect its scent throw, it is simply important for the appearance of your final product.
+A finished product that appears darker in color does not affect its scent throw, it is simply important for the appearance of your final product.